 Kori graduated and moved back to Sydney, but got her own place, after landing a job as an accountant right of out school.
 She now continues to date, and even drives to and from work on a daily basis.
 She gets flashbacks every so often when she gets in her car, but she knows how to cope with those feelings and get past them, to turn on her car and begin driving.
 She continues to do other STARR therapies to keep her PTSD at bay, including Yin Yoga, and Integrative Breathing Practices.
 She does often live in fear that another awful experience is just around the corner, but her practices have taught her to live day-by-day, and just enjoy what she can control, not allowing her past to keep her back or define her.

-Learn STARR Practices that can help those of us with PTSD:
+Learn STARR Exercises that can help those of us with PTSD: